From Markov to Laplace: How Mamba In-Context Learns Markov Chains: Beyond Markov

 \subsection{Natural language modeling}

-To test the generality of our finding that convolution plays key role on Markovian data (\prettyref{fig:conv}), we conduct experiments on the language modeling task using the WikiText-103 dataset with a sequence length of $256$.
-We use a standard 2-layer Transformer consisting of attention and MLP modules with a model dimension of $256$.
-To ensure a comparable parameter count, we stack the Mamba-$2$ cell across four layers, following the design in \cite{dao2024transformers}.
-By adding or removing convolution in both these models, we obtain the results shown in \autoref{tab:lm_result}.
-The results illustrate that while convolution significantly enhances the performance of Mamba-2, reducing perplexity from $30.68$ to $27.55$, the improvement for the Transformer is marginal.
-This highlights the fundamental role of convolution even on the complex language modeling tasks.
+To test the generality of our finding that convolution plays a key role on Markovian data (\prettyref{fig:conv}), we conduct experiments on language modeling using the WikiText-103 dataset.
+Details on the experimental setup can be found in \S~\ref{app:architecture}.
+By adding or removing convolution in both these models, we obtain the results in \autoref{tab:lm_result}.
+The results illustrate that convolution enhances the performance of the two architectures, in particular for Mamba ($11\%$ vs. $2\%$), highlighting its saliency.
+Further ablation studies on this task show that together with convolution, gating also plays a central role ($17\%$ change, cf. \S~\ref{sec:ablation}, \autoref{tab:gating}).
+Furthermore, additional experiments with deeper models show that the relative importance of convolution seems to decrease as the number of layers increases (cf. \S~\ref{sec:ablation}, \autoref{tab:12layers}).
+This may be due to the fact that the role of convolution is taken over by other Mamba layers, which are known to successfully approximate convolution \citep{wang2023state}.